scaleway/serverless-scaleway-functions/README.md

 ### Security and secret management

 >**Important**:
-We recommend you to not commit in VCS, and to not share your Project ID or access key to ensure the security of your configuration file, which may contain sensitive data.
+We recommend you to not commit in a Version Control System (VCS), and to not share your Project ID or access key to ensure the security of your configuration file, which may contain sensitive data.

 To keep your information safe and to share or commit your `serverless.yml` file you should remove your credentials from the file.
 Once you have done so, you can either:
   - use global environment variables, or